Lanity6/Learning_based_A_star_Studcamp_SPBU/README.md

 2. **Evaluate the developed approach** (1) on classical search algorithms such as D*, D* Lite, and Theta*.
 3. **Train neural networks** on datasets containing warehouse and city maps.
 4. **Replace RESNET blocks** with EfficientNet blocks and compare performance.
-5. **Replace the Transformer module** (2) with CCT, CVT, or ViT alternatives.
-6. **Compare results using the metrics** from the original paper and additionally compare execution time of algorithms (or their combinations with neural networks) with the classical A* algorithm.
+5. **Compare results using the metrics** from the original paper and additionally compare execution time of algorithms (or their combinations with neural networks) with the classical A* algorithm.
 The time-based metric is measured in percentage relative to classic A*.

 ## References